vnnsrk/Weather-Analysis/README.md

 ## Data

 The data used for the analysis is hosted at this [link](https://drive.google.com/open?id=0B_Cz1ZeaITeDYUNXUk5udE5NYk0).
 The data should be downloaded and stored in the [Data](https://github.com/vnnsrk/Weather-Analysis/Data/) folder.
-Then do,
+To unzip and store data use,

 ```
 $unzip -f Data.zip